-There are way too many tech startups looking for tech co-founders or developers to work for equity.
+There are way too many tech startups looking for tech co-founders or finding a programmer for your startup and developers to work for equity.
 So you can improve your odds of finding a programmer.

 If you are looking for a rock star developer or technical cofounder for your app startup, here are some ways to find developers to work for equity.